kevinmuchene/to-do-application-AI-Redux/README.md

-# Todo Application - React with useContext and Redux
+# Todo Application(OpenAI) - React with useContext and Redux

 ## Overview